vytrieuluong/music-website/README.md

 .
 Entities and Attributes
 SONG
 - Represents each individual song in the system.
-- Item 1 Attributes:
+-  Attributes:
-  - Item 1 song_name: Name of the song.
+  - song_name: Name of the song.
-  - Item 1 listen_count: Number of times the song has been played.
+  - listen_count: Number of times the song has been played.
-  - Item 1 rate: Rating of the song.
+  - rate: Rating of the song.
-  - Item 1 Linked to SONG_TYPE, WRITER, and SINGER.
+  - Linked to SONG_TYPE, WRITER, and SINGER.
 WRITER
--Item 1 Represents songwriters.
+- Represents songwriters.
-- Item 1 Attributes:
+- Attributes:
-  - Item 1 writer_name: Name of the songwriter.
+  - writer_name: Name of the songwriter.
-  -Item 1 writer_description: Additional details about the writer.
+  - writer_description: Additional details about the writer.
-  -Item 1 writer_id: Unique identifier for each writer.
+  - writer_id: Unique identifier for each writer.
-  -Item 1 Connected to SONG via the song_writer relationship.
+  - Connected to SONG via the song_writer relationship.
 SINGER
-- Item 1 Represents singers or performers of the song.
+- Represents singers or performers of the song.
-- Item 1 Attributes:
+- Attributes:
-  - Item 1 singer_name: Name of the singer.
+  - singer_name: Name of the singer.
-  - Item 1 day_of_birth: Date of birth of the singer.
+  - day_of_birth: Date of birth of the singer.
-  - Item 1 hometown: Hometown of the singer.
+  - hometown: Hometown of the singer.
- - Item 1 singer_description: Additional description of the singer.
+  - singer_description: Additional description of the singer.
 ALBUM
-- Item 1 Represents music albums that contain multiple songs.
+- Represents music albums that contain multiple songs.
-- Item 1 Attributes:
+- Attributes:
-  - Item 1 album_name: Name of the album.
+  - album_name: Name of the album.
-  - Item 1 date_release_album: Release date of the album.
+  - date_release_album: Release date of the album.
-  - Item 1 album_description: Description of the album.
+  - album_description: Description of the album.
 SONG_TYPE
-- Item 1 Represents the genre or type of the song.
+- Represents the genre or type of the song.
-- Item 1 Attributes:
+- Attributes:
-   - Item 1 type_name: Genre or type of the song (e.g., Pop, Jazz, Rock).
+   - type_name: Genre or type of the song (e.g., Pop, Jazz, Rock).
-   - Item 1 description: A brief description of the genre.
+   - description: A brief description of the genre.

 2. Relationships
 song_writer
-- Item 1 Defines a many-to-many relationship between SONG and WRITER.
+- Defines a many-to-many relationship between SONG and WRITER.
-- Item 1 Each song can have multiple writers, and each writer can write multiple songs.
+- Each song can have multiple writers, and each writer can write multiple songs.
-- Item 1 Linked by song_id and writer_id.
+- Linked by song_id and writer_id.
 BEGIN
-- Item 1 Represents the relationship between a SONG, a SINGER, and an ALBUM.
+- Represents the relationship between a SONG, a SINGER, and an ALBUM.
-- Item 1 A song is performed by a singer and is part of an album.
+- A song is performed by a singer and is part of an album.
-- Item 1 Attributes:
+- Attributes:
-   - Item 1 date: The date when the song was recorded.
+   - date: The date when the song was recorded.
-   - Item 1 location: The location where the song was recorded.
+   - location: The location where the song was recorded.

 3. Data Flow
-- Item 1 Each SONG is connected to a specific SONG_TYPE for classification.
+- Each SONG is connected to a specific SONG_TYPE for classification.
-- Item 1 A SONG is written by one or more WRITER(s) and performed by one or more SINGER(s).
+- A SONG is written by one or more WRITER(s) and performed by one or more SINGER(s).
-- Item 1 Songs are grouped into ALBUMS, and each album contains multiple songs.
+- Songs are grouped into ALBUMS, and each album contains multiple songs.
-- Item 1 The relationships allow for complex queries, such as:
+- The relationships allow for complex queries, such as:
-- Item 1 Retrieving all songs written by a particular writer.
+- Retrieving all songs written by a particular writer.
-- Item 1 Finding all songs within a specific album or genre.
+- Finding all songs within a specific album or genre.

 ![image](https://github.com/user-attachments/assets/a5bc34c0-4222-4e64-874e-54df06ba11e9)